-JJ Metcalfe v Liam Williams added to Warrington v Frampton
+JJ Metcalfe v Liam Williams added to Warrington vs Frampton

-“It’s started off as a bit of banter but then the more we knew the fight was going to happen, the joking around had stopped and things just turned over night, it’s got to a point where I genuinely just want to punch his face in” said Welshman Williams.
+“It’s started as a bit of banter, but then the more we knew the fight was going to happen, the joking around had stopped, and things just turned overnight, it’s got to a point where I genuinely just want to punch his face in,” said Welshman Williams.

 Williams has strung together a couple of stoppage victories since his two defeats to former WBO world super-welterweight champion Liam Smith and says he is now ready to be back involved in the big fights.

 “I’m really happy the fight has been made.
 I love being involved in competitive fights, and you won’t find a better stage to be in a good fight.